 The transfer deadline policy and cancellation and pet fees are the same as those for cabins.

-Hiking trails: The park has nine hiking trails averaging a mile in length.
+Hiking trails: The park has 13 hiking trails which vary from .5 to just over 2 miles in length.
 These trails lead to panoramic vistas, scenic waterfalls and a 200 year old pioneer cabin.
 The park also offers access to the Appalachian Trail and trails in the surrounding Jefferson National Forest.
 Details about the park's trails are listed below.

 There are several nearby backpacker shuttle services: Creeper Trail Bike Rental and Shuttle, Whitetop, Va., (276) 388-3056; Mount Rogers Outfitters in Damascus, Va., (276) 475-5416; Sundog Outfitter, Damascus, Va., (866) 515-3441.